Meet the man who led Alabama through the April 2011 tornado disaster

 “Wow.
 I’ve never seen that before,” said Spann, pointing to a computer-derived index used to gauge the likelihood of a tornado.
 It was a 12.6.
 He had thought the scale went to 10.
 Seven minutes later, a tornado warning was issued.
 Spann knew it would be a long day.

 “We had that supercell that formed north of Jasper,” recalled Spann.
-“I saw the kidney-bean shape, I looked at [Jason Simpson], we shook our heads, and thought ‘it’s go time.’
+“I saw the kidney-bean shape, I looked at [Jason Simpson], we shook our heads, and thought, ‘It’s go time.’
 I don’t think either one of us thought we’d go back to programming for quite some time.”

 For the next nine hours, Spann stood in front of a green screen, calling out roadways, towns, intersections and restaurants.
 He spoke firm with his eyes locked on the viewer, assuring them that, if they took appropriate measures, they would survive.
 All of Alabama had its eyes on him.